frontend-fun/react-hooks-typescript-tome/docs/4-state/state.md

 $> npm run test:cov
 ```

-If you are overwhelmed by the number of failing tests, you can focus on just one at a time by typing `t` and entering the name of the function you want to test (e.g., `bookEndList`).
+If you are overwhelmed by the number of failing tests, you can focus on just one at a time by typing `p` and entering the name of the file you want to test (e.g., `Counter.test.tsx`).
 You can go back to running all the tests by typing `a`.

 As you complete components, use the `git add`/`git commit` or the Visual Studio Code interface to make small regular commits.
 Practice the habit now!